Explanation of Course Numbers

 - The 6000s are open to advanced undergraduate students with approval of the instructor and the dean or advising office

-An overview of the US health care system and the influence of health policy development and implementation on health care quality.
-Introduction to fundamental concepts of health care quality, patient safety, leadership, and change management.
+Overview of the U.S. healthcare system and the influence of health policy development and implementation on healthcare quality.
+Introduction to fundamental concepts of healthcare quality, patient safety, leadership, and change management.

 HCQ 6201.
 Building a Quality Culture.
 3 Credits.